-3. Block Diagram
+Block Diagram

-4. Memory Array
+Memory Array

-To provide optimal flexibility, the memory array of the AT45DB021B is divided into three levels of granularity comprised of sectors, blocks and pages.
+To provide optimal flexibility, the memory array of the AT45DB161B is divided into three levels of granularity comprising of sectors, blocks, and pages.
 The Memory Architecture Diagram illustrates the breakdown of each level and details the number of pages per sector and block.
 All program operations to the DataFlash occur on a page-by-page basis; however, the optional erase operations can be performed at the block or page level.

-Figure 4-1.
 Memory Architecture Diagram